JAHANVI88/heart-ai-platform/README.md

 An interactive web-based platform for analyzing heart disease risk factors and visualizing cardiovascular health data.

-The platform provides a modern dashboard interface where users can explore medical parameters, analyze heart disease risk factors, and visualize dataset insights.
+The platform provides a modern dashboard interface where users can explore Medical parameters, analyze heart disease risk factors, and visualize dataset insights.

 ---